Evacuation of civilians from Ukrainian steel plant begins - NewsBreak

 “We don’t know why they are not taken away, and their evacuation to the territory controlled by Ukraine is not being discussed,” he said in a video posted Saturday on the regiment’s Telegram channel.

-Along with his Azov regiment, Palamar said, marines, police officers, border guards, coast guard and are defending the plant.
-The bodies of dead Ukrainian fighters remain inside the plant, he said, “because we believe we will be able to move them to Ukrainian government-controlled territory.
+Along with his Azov regiment, Palamar said, the plant is being defended by marines, police officers, border guards, coast guard and more.
+He said the bodies of dead Ukrainian fighters remain inside the plant.
+“Because we believe we will be able to move them to Ukrainian government-controlled territory.
 We have to do everything to bury heroes with honors.”

-U.S. House Speaker Nancy Pelosi and other U.S. lawmakers visited Zelenskyy on Saturday to show American support.
+U.S. House Speaker Nancy Pelosi and other U.S. lawmakers visited Zelenskyy on Saturday to show American support for Ukraine’s defense against Russia’s invasion.
+She is the most senior American lawmaker to travel to the country since Russia’s Feb.
+24 invasion.

 In his nightly address Sunday, Zelenskyy accused Moscow of waging “a war of extermination,” saying Russian shelling had hit food, grain and fertilizer warehouses, and residential neighborhoods in the Kharkiv, Donbas and other regions.

-More than 350,000 people have been evacuated from combat zones thanks to humanitarian corridors pre-agreed with Moscow, he said, adding the “organization of humanitarian corridors is one of the elements of the negotiation process which is ongoing.”
+He also said more than 350,000 people have been evacuated during the war from combat zones thanks to humanitarian corridors pre-agreed with Moscow.
+“The organization of humanitarian corridors is one of the elements of the negotiation process which is ongoing,” he said.

-In Zaporizhzhia, residents ignored air raid sirens to visit cemeteries on Sunday, the Orthodox Christian day of the dead.
+In Zaporizhzhia, residents ignored air raid sirens to visit cemeteries Sunday, when Ukrainians observed the Orthodox Christian day of the dead.

 “If our dead could rise and see this, they would say, ‘It’s not possible, they’re worse than the Germans,’” Hennadiy Bondarenko, 61, said while marking the day with his family at a picnic table among the graves.
 “All our dead would join the fighting, including the Cossacks.”

-Russian forces embarked on a major military operation to seize parts of southern and eastern Ukraine after failing to capture the capital, Kyiv.
-Ukrainian forces are fighting their offensive village-by-village while civilians flee airstrikes and artillery shelling.
+Russian forces embarked on a major military operation to seize significant parts of southern and eastern Ukraine after their failure to capture the capital, Kyiv.
+Their offensive has been met by Ukrainian forces fighting village-by-village, and civilians fleeing airstrikes and artillery shelling.

-Ukrainian intelligence officials accused Russian forces of seizing medical facilities to treat wounded Russian soldiers in several occupied towns, and of destroying medical infrastructure.
+Ukrainian intelligence officials accused Russian forces of seizing medical facilities to treat wounded Russian soldiers in several occupied towns, as well as destroying medical infrastructure.

-A full picture of battle unfolding in eastern Ukraine is hard to capture.
-The fighting makes it dangerous for reporters to move around, and both sides have introduced tight restrictions on reporting from the combat zone.
+Getting a full picture of the unfolding battle in eastern Ukraine is difficult because the fighting has made it dangerous for reporters to move around, and both sides have introduced tight restrictions on reporting from the combat zone.

-But Western military analysts have suggested Russia's offensive is progressing more slowly than planned.
-So far, Russian troops and Russian-backed separatists appear to have made only minor gains since the eastern offensive began last month.
+But Western military analysts have suggested the Russian offensive was going much slower than planned.
+So far, Russian troops and Russian-backed separatists appear to have made only minor gains in the month since the eastern offensive began.

-The British Defense Ministry said in a daily briefing Monday that it believes more than a quarter of all troops Russia has deployed in Ukraine are “combat ineffective.”
-That phrase refers to a military’s ability to wage war, which is affected by losing soldiers to wounds and death and having equipment damaged or destroyed.

-The British military believes Russia committed over 120 so-called “battalion tactical groups” into the war since February, which represents 65% of all of Moscow’s combat strength.

-Some of Russia’s most elite forces “have suffered the highest levels of attrition,” the ministry said in its briefing on Twitter.
-“It will probably take years for Russia to reconstitute these forces.”

-Hundreds of millions of dollars in military assistance has flowed into Ukraine during the war, but Russia’s vast armories mean Ukraine still needs massive support.
+Hundreds of millions of dollars in military assistance has flowed into Ukraine during the war, but Russia’s vast armories mean Ukraine will continue to require huge amounts of support.
 With plenty of firepower still in reserve, Russia’s offensive could intensify.
 Overall, the Russian army has an estimated 900,000 active-duty personnel, and a much larger air force and navy.

 Meanwhile, recent weeks have seen a number of fires and explosions in Russian regions near the border.
 On Sunday, an explosive device damaged a railway bridge in the Kursk region, which borders Ukraine, and a criminal investigation has been started, the region’s government reported.

-Associated Press journalists Yesica Fisch in Sloviansk, Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, and AP staff around the world contributed to this report.
+Fisch reported from Sloviansk.
+Associated Press journalists Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, and AP staff around the world contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine